Categories

 Rakija is a strong Balkan alcoholic drink (brandy) obtained by sublimating fermented fruits.
 The standard strength is 40%, but homemade brandy can be pretty strong - from 50 to 60%.
 Rakija can be explored as a classic national drink of the South Slavic peoples and Romanians: it is famous in Bosnia and Herzegovina, Crete, Moldova, Romania, Serbia, North Macedonia, Montenegro, Croatia, Bulgaria.
 Slivovitz made from plums is extremely common.
 Other fruits used include quince, juniper, mulberry, fig, cherry, pear, apples, apricots, peaches, and grapes.
 There is also Rakija, in which various fruits are mixed.
 Grape and plum brandy are often blended after distillation with other ingredients such as nuts, cherries, honey, anise, and herbs.
 The main difference from ordinary vodka is the distillation of the final product in oak barrels, which is typical for brandy (cognac).

 You can also try the local alcoholic drink Rakija with a sweet taste of 40% ABV.
-Prices for food and drinks in restaurants and cafes are low, and the portions are large enough to fill up.
+Prices for food and beverages in restaurants and cafes are low, and the portions are large enough to fill up.
 Of course, you can also dine in your beautiful holiday home and unwind after a busy day.

 Places to visit in Bosnia and Herzegovina